guiltydogprods/guiltydogprods.github.io/cv.md

 **Graphics Programmer, Psygnosis / SCEE Liverpool (May 1996 – Sept 2007)**

-• Contributed to groundbreaking PlayStation 1, PS2, and PS3 titles, including *F1 Championship Edition*.
+• Contributed to groundbreaking PlayStation 1, PS2, and PS3 titles, including Wipeout Fusion and *F1 Championship Edition*.
 • Specialized in next-gen rendering techniques such as HDR rendering, real-time lighting, and shader optimization.
 • Collaborated on proprietary graphics engines and implemented custom rendering solutions.